yashikota/genenv/README.md

 - Support for comparing with existing `.env` files and adding only new fields
 - Option to skip fields that already exist in the `.env` file
 - Create a new `.env` file from scratch without a template
+- Automatic detection and insertion of local IP addresses (IPv4 and IPv6)

 ## Examples